 We will cover about half of the topic modules.
-As the semester progresses, the list of topic modules we have covered and the list of corresponding assignments will grow.
+As the semester progresses, the lists of assignments and topic modules we have covered will grow as the term progresses.

 Each topic module is focused on a small group of related concepts or skills and contains an original, annotated PowerPoint presentation.
 The modules also contain links to relevant assignments and prerequisite topic modules, and many have interactive narrated videos of the presentation and Word transcripts.